 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
-Each man had approximately an area of 2 feet by 6 feet to lie in.
-The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
-The Japanese put a fence up around the building to protect themselves and would not go into the area.
+The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
+The sickest POWs were sent there to die.
+The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-At 8:00 A.M., the POWs disembarked and were taken to the train station where they were taken by train to various POW camps along the line.
 In Japan, he was held as a POW at the Kamioka POW Camp which was also known as Nagoya # 1.
 The camp was located in the mountains and received as much as 33 feet of snow during the winter.
 The prisoners in the camp worked in a zinc mine and a lead mine.
 For the POWs, climbing the 340 stairs out of the mine was one of the most difficult things they had to do after working in the mine all day.

 The POW barracks were flimsy and built of wood.
 During the winter, to prevent them from collapsing, the POWs had to shovel the snow off the roofs.
 The barracks were divided into small rooms meant to sleep 10 POWs; most were used by as many as 24 men who slept on straw mats for mattresses.
 In the middle of the barracks was a pit surrounded by wood for heat.
 Each day the POWs received a couple of handfuls of charcoal.

 Food for the POWs was poor.
 Their daily meal consisted of rice and maize and one ounce of meat per POW.
 About once a month, the POWs received 5 ounces of soybean because they had worked hard.
-Fish, vegetables, and meat were kept stored in a building and allowed to go bad instead of being given to the POWs.,
+Fish, vegetables, and meat were kept stored in a building and allowed to go bad instead of being given to the POWs.

 When the Japanese heard war news of an air raid by the Americans, they selected eight or ten POWs and punished them.
 Afterward, they threw them into the guardhouse where the men were forgotten for days.
 The POWs also learned that when the Japanese called them out in the middle of the night for an inspection, it meant that the Japanese had suffered another defeat and that the Americans were getting closer.